 <dys-text editable-styles='color' editable='text'>

-The color of this text can be changed in the email editor
+The color of this text can be changed in the email builder

 as well.